srirangav/random/README.txt

 History:

+    v0.2.4 - use OpenSSH portable arc4random_uniform to support older
+             MacOSX versions (10.6 and earlier)
     v0.2.3 - changes to build with additional warnings on Apple M1 v0.2.2 - use arc4random_uniform(3) instead of arc4random with %
     v0.2.1 - update gcc flags